 What about today, then?
 If the World Systems Analysis School is right, we are shifting out of capitalism and the modern age to something else, the outlines of which are slowly coming into view.
 Economically speaking, I imagine capitalism will persist, but in a very different form.
 But the psychological shift we are now living through is characterized more by anxiety than depression, although the latter is certainly with us.
 This time around, the confusion has made it nearly impossible for those living under capitalism to feel OK in their own skin, because capitalism is becoming increasingly dysfunctional.
 To calm their anxieties, these people—we—are caught up in a whole battery of anodynes: religious or quasi-religious cults (e.g., Scientology), Manichaean politics, suicide, drug and alcohol addiction, cell phone addiction, neurotic consumerism and wealth addiction—the list goes on and on.
 None of this will work, of course; it’s all treating symptoms rather than causes.
 As with the previous Large Shift, we will just have to muddle through, until things stabilize once again.
 The exact nature of that new geopolitical formation is, at this point, something of a black box.

 And this was the conclusion Wallerstein finally came to, that change is, paradoxically, the only thing that is constant.
 All we know for certain about change, he said, is that things will be different.
 Not necessarily better; in fact, they could be worse.
 Many are hoping for a world based on generosity and cooperation, rather than ego and competition, but there are no guarantees.
 For all we know, stabilization could take the form of widespread autocracy.
-History follows its own logic; our desires have only a limited effect.
+History follows its own logic; it is largely impervious to our desires.
 And so, as far as the future goes, amigos, your guess is as good as mine.

 ©Morris Berman, 2025